devowhippit/devonhirth.com/src/portfolio/access-nyc/ui-patterns-library.md

   <figcaption class="static">The corresponding documentation and demonstration site.
 The team assisted with the content and plain language review of the documentation.</figcaption>
 </figure>

 The first version of the library included 35 elements, components, and utilities.
 Over time, the set has expanded to over 50 patterns, including reactive component variants for Vue.js applications.
 Additionally, I introduced CSS utilities to the library by adding <a href="https://tailwindcss.com" target="_blank" rel="noopener nofollow">Tailwindcss</a>, customized using design tokens from the pattern source.
-The accessibility of the patterns has also improved over time with manual testing by the Mayor's Office for People with Disabilities (MOPD) and automated accessibility testing using [Pa11y](https://pa11y.org/).
+The accessibility of the patterns has also improved over time with manual testing by the Mayor's Office for People with Disabilities (MOPD) and automated accessibility testing using <a href="https://pa11y.org/" target="_blank" rel="noopener nofollow">Pa11y</a>.

 <section class="grid tablet:grid-cols-2 gap-3 mb-3">
   <figure class="figure m-0">